Details in hinting

 VALUES expressions

 VALUES expressions in FROM clause are named as *VALUES* internally these can be hinted if it is the only VALUES of a query.
-Two or more VALUES expressions in a query cannot be distinguised by looking at an EXPLAIN result, resulting in ambiguous results:
+Two or more VALUES expressions in a query cannot be distinguished by looking at an EXPLAIN result, resulting in ambiguous results:

 QUERY PLAN